techlib/celus/README.rst

 This repository contains the code as it is used by the CzechELib consortium.
 For customization, we recommend creating a fork of the repository and modifying the code there.

-Please use the "Issues" feature of Github to report any problems with the software.
+Please use the `Issues <issues/>`_ feature of Github to report any problems with the software.
 Fixes of improvements in form of pull requests are welcome.